We got our fill of good food this week. Saturday afternoon was the Johns Creek International Festival and Thursday evening was Taste of Alpharetta.

 They added this small park (that’s how it’s described on the map) and there were several kids in the fountain.
 The red brick building in the back is the new City Hall and the library is behind it and looks just like it.
 Our library system is the entire county so we can use this branch, too, which is good because our two close branches are about to close for a few months for renovations.

 So after looking in a few gift shops and checking out the new restaurants, we decided to wander around the event area and preview the food vendors.
 This event has been going on for something like 30 or 35 years and is just huge.
-There were about 60 restaurants and the probably another 50 vendors of various types.
+There were about 60 restaurants and then probably another 50 vendors of various types.
 They also have a stage but we never pay much attention to what’s going on there.
 They have lots of inflatables for the kids and one year Katy did the hamster ball.

 Before the crowds started to arrive.

 We’ve done this nearly ever year since we got married and have a system down.
-We always get one sample of everything (ro two if it’s small and Katy is with us) and share it, then not only does our money go further but we can taste many more foods.
+We always get one sample of everything (or two if it’s small and Katy is with us) and share it, then not only does our money go further but we can taste many more foods.
 And we still manage to fill up.

 This an Indian restaurant we’ve been to a couple of times.
 We got rice, chicken and veg curries.